Voice over: the microphone, obscure object of desire

 I also recommend a very interesting article by Graham Cochrane, a highly talented sound engineer and founder of The RecordingRevolution on the almost lost art of the 'microphone dance' (dynamic placement) which you can find here.

-So there you have it, I hope you'll find something to think about, and I still hope you find the microphone of your dreams, because, let's be honest, a beautiful microphone is thing to marvel at!
+So there you have it, I hope you'll find something to think about, and I still hope you find the microphone of your dreams, because let's be honest: a beautiful microphone, freudian fantasies aside, is a a sight to behold!

-Thank you for reading this article and if you found it interesting, don't forget to subscribe to be notified when new articles are published, and don't forget to share it with your friends and colleagues using the social networking buttons below.
+Thank you for reading this article and if you found it interesting, please share it with your friends and colleagues on your social networks.
 They'll be grateful, and so will I!

-Don't hesitate to share your experience here and leave your comments, suggestions or questions!
+I invite you to share your experience here and leave your comments, suggestions or questions - I'll do my best to answer them!